Satyadeep-Dey/genai-lab/README.md

 # genai-lab
-Generative AI - experiments and projects
+This repository has my experiments and projects with Generative AI .